JunMa11/CVPR-MedSegFMCompetition/README.md

 - `--test_img_path` : Path to the directory containing `.npz` test images.
 - `--save_path` : Directory to save segmentation outputs and evaluation metrics.
 - `--verbose` *(optional)* : Enables detailed output, including generated click coordinates.
+- `--validation_gts_path` Path to validation / test set GT files.
+This is needed to prevent label leakage (val/test) during the challenge.

 ### Evaluation Process
 1. **Loads Docker submissions** and processes test images one by one.